Rogerio-mack/IMT_Banco_de_Dados/Neo4J_centrality.md

 # Neo4J, Centralidade e Detecção de Comunidades em Grafos

+**ATENÇÃO**: This need a procedure with the name `algo.degree` registered for this database instance.
+It is not in Campus Labs!

 ## 1. Centralidade com Cidades Brasileiras

 As medidas de centralidade ajudam a **identificar os nós mais importantes dentro de um grafo**.